cscorley/dissertation/chapters/5_discussion/2_dit.md

 \ref{app:dit}).
 The figure suggests that snapshot-based models and changeset-based models have similar results overall with changesets performing slightly better, but does not help to understand how each feature query performs for each model.
-With respect to \dtwo, we will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.
+With respect to \dtwo, I will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.

 For the 1055 queries across all systems, only 1043 were successful.
-After manual investigation, we determined these 12 that were unsuccessful due to excluding the commit that fixed the issue related to the query.
+After manual investigation, I determined these 12 that were unsuccessful due to excluding the commit that fixed the issue related to the query.
 These commits were the first change in the repository by that maintainer[^alias], resulting in that maintainer missing from the ranking until that point.
 126 queries return the